Natural Gas and the LNG Opportunity in British Columbia

 - LNG facilities on Canada’s West Coast are closer to Asia than any other North American LNG source, particularly those on the U.S. Gulf Coast that must ship via the Panama Canal to access Asian markets.
 Shorter distances result in lower cost and emissions from marine transport.

 - LNG facilities in B.C. have lower operating cost for liquefaction because the average temperature is 7 degrees Celsius versus 27 degrees for Australia and 22 degrees for Louisiana.
-Lower ambient temperature means lower energy requirements for liquefaction: liquefaction can be up to 30 per cent less expensive in B.C.
+Lower ambient temperature means lower energy requirements and lower costs for liquefaction.

 Among the World’s Cleanest LNG

-A 2018 Delphi Group study found the GHG intensity performance of 19 LNG facilities around the world ranged from about 0.15 tonnes of GHG emissions per tonne of LNG produced (for the LNG Canada plant) to 0.44, and as high as about 0.70.
+A 2018 Delphi Group study found the GHG intensity performance of 19 LNG facilities around the world ranged from about 0.15 tonnes of GHG emissions per tonne of LNG produced (estimated for the LNG Canada plant) to as high as about 0.70.

 Minimizing emissions from upstream natural gas production is vital to achieving world-class low emissions intensity across the LNG life cycle.
 Producers of natural gas in northeastern B.C. can realize GHG reductions by switching power needed to operate compressors and other equipment from natural gas and diesel to electricity derived from hydro and other sources.